zhudaxia001/emnlp-anonymous/README.md

 **Rejected Sample based Self-improvement Data**

 Rejected Sample based Self-improvement Data comprises 1,520 high-quality examples across diverse domains: pure text mathematics, science, multimodal mathematics, and general knowledge.
 This dataset was meticulously curated using GPT-4-O as a reward model to evaluate generated responses against multiple criteria: accuracy, logical consistency, format compliance, and linguistic fluency.
 Responses were quantitatively assessed on a 0-100 scale, with only those surpassing a threshold of 85 being integrated into the enhanced dataset alongside their corresponding queries.
-The self-improvement training process utilizes this high-quality data to optimize the model while preserving its reasoning capabilities, striking a balance between enhancing fundamental skills and maintaining advanced reasoning abilities across diverse domains.
-The dataset composition is as follows:

 1. **Mathematics Domain** (700 examples):
    - **Multimodal Data** (300 examples):